top of page

 Blue Skies

-Play Full Ground is a Creative Microschool and Learning Lab for youth in Monterey, CA.
+Play Full Ground is a Creative Microschool and Learning Lab for youth in Monterey, CA where curiosity guides, attention matters, and learning unfolds through shared experience.

 play full ground alternative high school learning community space front door